 A shared path links John Graham Park with Woodman Point Headland and Fremantle.

-The Woodman Point jetty (old ‘ammunitions’ jetty) extends about 100 meters out from the beach to deeper water and is one of Perth's most popular scuba diving sites.
+The Woodman Point jetty (old ‘ammunitions’ jetty) extends about 100m out from the beach to deeper water and is one of Perth's most popular scuba diving sites.

 Fishing can be enjoyed from the Woodman Point jetty.
 Rock fishing is also popular at Woodman Spit.